 Pride, pomp, and circumstance of glorious war.

-Yet, an added layer of subtext was produced by the first march, since it was set to this verse of a poem by Lord de Tabley which condemns the ceremony of war:
+Yet, an added layer of subtext was produced by the march, since it was set to this verse of a poem by Lord de Tabley which condemns the ceremony of war:

 Like a proud music that draws men on to die